Julia M. H. Smith: Academic career

 In 2016, Smith was appointed Chichele Professor of Medieval History at the University of Oxford and elected a fellow of All Souls College, Oxford.
-She gave her inaugural lecture as Chichele Professor on 31 January 2019: it was tiled "Thinking with Things: Reframing Relics in the Early Middle Ages".
+She gave her inaugural lecture as Chichele Professor on 31 January 2019: it was titled "Thinking with Things: Reframing Relics in the Early Middle Ages".
+Smith retired from the chair in 2025 and was succeeded by Alice Rio.

 She has held a range of international research fellowships.
 From 1999 to 2000 she was a fellow at the Netherlands Institute of Advanced Study and in 2001 and 2013 she held a fellowship at the Shelby Cullom Davis Center for Historical Studies, Princeton.

 Personal life

 In 2005, Smith married fellow historian Hamish Scott.

 Honours and awards

 In 2010 she delivered the Raleigh Lecture on the subject of relics in the Medieval West.
 In 2011 she was elected as a Fellow of the Royal Society of Edinburgh.
 Smith delivered the Birbkbeck lecture series at Trinity College, Cambridge in 2018, on the subject "The Religious Life of Things in Early Christianity".